vulekamali/ocds-data-summary/README.md

-The OCPO OCDS Data Summary fetches information from the Office of the Chief Procurement Officer's API of data in the Open Contracting Data Standard and presents it visually in a way that aims to make it very easy to see which organs of state have published data, which have gaps.
+The OCPO OCDS Data Summary fetches information from the Office of the Chief Procurement Officer's API of data in the Open Contracting Data Standard and presents it visually in a way that aims to make it easier to see which organs of state have published data, and which may have gaps.
 It also makes it easy to see if there are particular time periods with or without data.

 The ultimate aim is to promote more complete public data for transparent procurement.